 That’s what all that Brexit was really about – the rest of the country getting its grubby hands all over Cockney treasures and jewels like Rolling out Barrels while Following the Van down the Lambeth Walk; though without all the style and panache possessed by real Cockneys, of course.

-The E.U. had rules about that kinda thing, like how it looked out for Cheddar cheese, Parma ham and sparking wine from Champagne.
+The E.U. had rules about that kinda thing, like how it looked out for Cheddar cheese, Parma ham and sparkling wine from Champagne.

 Things started off brightly enough with nearly all pitches permanently let, but the cracks were already there to see for anyone willing to look.
 The market was spread between two huge rooms with an opening the size of a double doorway between them.
 It meant half the market couldn’t be seen from the side serving as main entrance.